-- replacement of bone to fill the site created by the removal of the tooth.
+- Replacement of bone to fill the site created by the removal of the tooth.
 This will ensure that there will be sufficient bone for a future implant;

-- replacement of bone to fill the gap between the site created by the removal of the tooth and the immediate implant
+- Replacement of bone to fill the gap between the site created by the removal of the tooth and the immediate implant

 Jaw Pain and TMJ

 Sometimes your jaw pain may not be related to your tooth.
 A TMJ disorder can be painful and significantly impact your oral health, sleep, and overall well-being if not properly addressed.
-If you suspect you may have Temporomandibular Joint dysfunction, it is crucial to consult with an Aria Dental dentist who assess and recommend the most appropriate TMD treatment for you.
+If you suspect you may have Temporomandibular Joint dysfunction, it is crucial to consult with an Aria Dental dentist, who will assess and recommend the most appropriate TMD treatment for you.
 They can quickly remove your pain quickly, and restore comfort and function to your jaw.